 Saving money and reducing energy use are important goals that building managers throughout New York City have grown more focused on in recent years.
 Large commercial buildings can achieve many advantages by introducing a modern, well-calibrated economizer:

-Economizers can be fit with special sensors that detect the amount of carbon dioxide in the air, registering increases as more people use the space.
+Economizers can be fitted with special sensors that detect the amount of carbon dioxide in the air, registering increases as more people use the space.
 Beyond a certain level, the economizer will enhance ventilation by allowing more fresh outdoor air to enter.

 Reduced Energy Spending